Manuel Garcia-Pérez, Ph.D.

 Associate Professor & Scientist

-Dr. Manuel Garcia - Perez’s research addresses the environmental burden associated with the world’s declining petroleum resources.
+Dr. Garcia-Perez’s work is in the Bioenergy and Bioproducts Engineering research emphasis area and addresses the environmental burden associated with the world’s declining petroleum resources.
 He is currently working on new Thermochemical conversion concepts— a process that converts biomass waste, such as forest residues, sugar cane bagasse, triglycerides, sugars, and starch, into transportation fuels and chemicals.

 Garcia-Perez and his research partners have worked for more than eight years in novel approaches to characterize bio-oils produced from diverse agricultural and forest feedstock’s.

 “Major contributions have been made in the use of new analytical approaches to characterize these complex liquids.
 Instead of using analytical techniques targeting individual compounds, our research targets characterization approaches that emphasize chemical groups or fractions.
 This approach is very useful for creating a rational platform for new refineries.”

 As the importance of biomass for fuels, chemicals, building materials, and clothing continues to increase, students must learn how to integrate thermal, biological, chemical and mechanical conversion approaches to utilize these resources.

 “University professors must be motivators and use available opportunities to tell stories of success and to introduce great researchers and business people as models.
 We must also recognize the achievements of our students and encourage them to work for their dreams,”

 Areas of Expertise

 - Identification of key problems in chemical processes and their causes using cost and quality criteria

 - Generation, screening, evaluation, design and implementation of alternatives to solve engineering problems